Answer set programming

 Answer set programming (ASP) is a form of declarative programming oriented towards difficult (primarily NP-hard) search problems.
 It is based on the stable model (answer set) semantics of logic programming.
 In ASP, search problems are reduced to computing stable models, and answer set solvers—programs for generating stable models—are used to perform search.
 The computational process employed in the design of many answer set solvers is an enhancement of the DPLL algorithm and, in principle, it always terminates (unlike Prolog query evaluation, which may lead to an infinite loop).

-In a more general sense, ASP includes all applications of answer sets to knowledge representation and the use of Prolog-style query evaluation for solving problems arising in these applications.
+In a more general sense, ASP includes all applications of answer sets to knowledge representation and reasoning and the use of Prolog-style query evaluation for solving problems arising in these applications.

 History

 An early example of answer set programming was the planning method proposed in 1997 by Dimopoulos, Nebel and Köhler.
 Their approach is based on the relationship between plans and stable models.